RaucherAdler/Podcast-Downloader-App/README.md

  podcasts and other audio.
 Future versions may allow for news/video feeds.
 This is just a small side-project i've worked on for a while now mainly for my own usage.
- If you come across any issueor want more information, feel free to reach out to me.
+ If you come across any issue or want more information, feel free to reach out to me.

 ## For Source (main.py):